ryogrid/aiortc-dc/README.rst

 Setup depend packages
 -------------------

+``Important``:

-``Important``: punch_sctp is under development.
+punch_sctp is under development.

-so package installation path isolation is recommended (ex: use virtualenv)
+So package installation path isolation is recommended (ex: use virtualenv)

-there are two way
+There are two way

 - use setup.py